Encephalization quotient: Calculation

-were $E$ is the weight of the brain, $C$ is the cephalization factor, $S$ is body weight, and $r$ is the exponential constant.
+where $E$ is the weight of the brain, $C$ is the cephalization factor, $S$ is body weight, and $r$ is the exponential constant.

 The "encephalization quotient" (EQ) is the coefficient $C$ in Snell's allometry equation, usually normalized with respect to a reference species.
 In the following table, the coefficients have been normalized with respect to the value for the cat, which is therefore attributed an EQ of 1.

 Another way to calculate encephalization quotient is by dividing the actual weight of an animal's brain with its predicted weight according to Jerison's formula.